dev126712/end-to-end-devops-app/README.md

 #### CICD pipeline
 Workflows:
 - Security.yml:
-  - Scans for security flaws in all the workflows
+  - Scans for security flaws in all the workflows files ".yml"